p3ym4nmhp/ffuzzer/README.md

 🔥 Requirements:

-This script only works with python2, then you should install python2 on your machine with pip, with below instruction you can install both requirements under 1 minute
+This script works with python2 and python3 then you can install python2 or pyhton3 on your machine with pip or pip3, with below instruction you can install both requirements under 1 minute

-1. install python2:
+1. install python2 or python3:

- - apt install -y python
+ - sudo apt install -y python | sudo apt install -y python3

-2. install pip:
+2. install pip or pip3:

- - apt install -y pip
+ - sudo apt install -y pip | sudo apt install -y pip3

 😟 Dont worry, rest of libraries and dependencies will install during a execute python script